bmelaiths/terrainHydrology/README.md

 ## Native module

-There is a native module that can accelerate the process of generating the river network.
-It uses OpenMP to generate the network in parallel, but it must be compiled.
-It was developed on Fedora and has been tested on Ubuntu.
-In the `src` directory, use `make buildRivers` to build the module, and use the `--accelerate` flag to use it.
+There are two native modules that can greatly accelerate the process of generating terrain.
+One module is designed to generate the river network.
+The other is designed to compute the elevations of terrain primitives.
+Both modules use OpenMP to perform their computations in parallel, and both must be compiled.
+They were developed on Fedora and have been tested on Ubuntu.
+In the `src` directory, use `make buildRivers` and `make terrainPrimitives` to build the module, and use the `--accelerate` flag to use them.

 ### Dependencies for the native module